“Single mothers or those traveling alone with small children: please come to the front of the line for immediate boarding.”

 No priority assistance, no mercy, no smiles.

 The steward hovering by casts a glacial and disapproving look, but I don’t care.
-I’m a single mother traveling with small child and I dare occupy overhead space liberally if I want to.
+I’m a single mother traveling with a small child and I dare occupy overhead space liberally if I want to.

 You may also like: Bad Flying Experiences – A Chat